 “Be kind for everyone you meet is fighting a harder battle.”Plato

-- Fear of abandonment or rejection (a negative affective stimulus based on the impact of the fear of love) is a response to the above ability by the fear of acting in an uncompassionate way by making sacrifices in return for the benefit offered that triggers emotional reactions of discouraging an individual from performing an action”.
+- Fear of abandonment or rejection (a negative affective stimulus based on the impact of the fear of love) is a response to the above ability by the fear of acting in an uncompassionate way by making sacrifices in return for the benefit offered that triggers emotional reactions of discouraging an individual from acting”.

 What Are The Types or Stages of Love?

 6 Types or Stages of Love – Ladder of Love

 The word “love” is a flexible term in the English language.
 It has several different meanings.
 Six unique words in ancient Greek describe the range of meaning the English word love conveys.